ubc-lib-geo/Data-Normalization-Classification/Content/Data_Normalization.md

 </div>
 <a href="CA_Race_Proportional.png" target="_blank">View Image in New Tab</a>

-In order to adequately account for this, we need to Normalize our data.
+In order to account for this, we need to Normalize our data.
 Normalization, is the process of scaling one variable by another.
-For example, to find get the proportion of Canada's population made up by each racial group, we can divide the population of each racial group by the total population.
-This tells the percentage of Canada's population each racial group makes up.
+For example, to find the proportion of Canada's population made up by each racial group, we can divide the population of each racial group by the total population.
+This tells the percentage of Canada's population each group makes up.
 Normalizing by the sum of a dataset is the simplest example of data normalization.
-Doing the same operation to the police involved deaths data allows us to plot them side by side because they are on the same sale (Percentage).
+Doing the same operation to the police involved deaths data allows us to plot them side by side because they are on the same scale (Percentage).

+## The Police Involved Death Rate
 Comparing the proportion of police involved deaths for each demographic group to their respective proportion of the population is informative.
 However, its more meaningful to combine the police involved deaths and the population into one statistic.

-### The Police Involved Death Rate
-The death is the number of policeinvolved deaths per unit of population (ie. million) per unit of time (ie. year).
-For example, Canada's rate is 1.1 police involved deaths per million residents per year.
+The Death Rate is the number of police involved deaths per unit of population (ie. million) per unit of time (ie. year).

 <a href="https://www.codecogs.com/eqnedit.php?latex=Death&space;Rate&space;=&space;(\frac{797&space;Deaths}{35,151,728&space;ppl})&space;x&space;(\frac{1,000,000&space;ppl}{21&space;yr})&space;=&space;1.1&space;Deaths&space;/million&space;/&space;yr" target="_blank"><img src="https://latex.codecogs.com/gif.latex?Death&space;Rate&space;=&space;(\frac{797&space;Deaths}{35,151,728&space;ppl})&space;x&space;(\frac{1,000,000&space;ppl}{21&space;yr})&space;=&space;1.1&space;Deaths&space;/million&space;/&space;yr" title="Death Rate = (\frac{797 Deaths}{35,151,728 ppl}) x (\frac{1,000,000 ppl}{21 yr}) = 1.1 Deaths /million / yr" /></a>

 This does not describe the whole picture, because there are large disparities in the police involved death rate between demographic groups.
-The PKR for Indigenous and Black people are **2.82** and **1.95** per million people per year.
-The PKR for White people is 0.44 per million people per year.
+The Death Rate for Indigenous and Black people are **3.8** and **2.3** per million per year.
+The White people, it is only 0.5 per million per year.

 <div style="overflow: hidden;